Endangered Language Alliance

 TODO SOBRE LA GARIFUNIDAD EN EL MUNDO, Y SOBRE TODO EL ACONTECER EN LA VIDA DE LA COMUNIDAD GARIFUNA, LENGUAS Y CULTURAS, DERECHOS Y EVENTOS COMUNITARIOS

-Schools themselves are often incredible hubs of linguistic diversity.
+Nowhere is New York’s linguistic diversity better represented than in our public school system.
 According to one estimate, New York City’s public school students speak over 185 languages at home and a wide range of dual-language programs are flourishing across the city.

 If your school might be interested, please get in touch!